 The phrase 'insurance is the subject matter of solicitation' is very commonly seen and heard -what this indicates is that insurance is sought by the person who wants to buy it from the insurer.
 It is to be solicited or purchased by the consumer.
+In other words, insurance selling should be advisory in nature and must not be forced upon for purchase.
 It must be remembered that "Customer's participation in availing the insurance products and services are purely on voluntary basis.

-This means that the insurance company is providing you insurance against a risk on YOUR request/solicitation, i.e. the company agreed to sell you its insurance policy after you solicited or asked for such a sale.
-In legal terms, insurance is a product that should not be pushed by a seller, but should be pulled by a buyer.
+This means that the insurance company is providing you insurance against a risk on your request/solicitation, i.e. the company agreed to sell you its insurance policy after you solicited or asked for such a sale.
+In legal terms, insurance is a product that should not be pushed by a seller, but should be bought or sought by a buyer.